Emperor Shun: Biography

-Shun divided the land into twelve provinces, raising altars upon twelve hills, and deepening the rivers.
-Shun dealt with Four Perils: banishing Gonggong to You Prefecture, confining Huan-dou (驩兜) on Mount Chong (宗山), executing or imprisoning Gun a prisoner till his death on Feather Mountain (羽), and driving the San-Miao into San-Wei.
-Gun's son, Yu (禹), was subsequently appointed as minister of work(共工) to govern the water and the land.
-Later, Shun appointed Yu to be General Regulator (Prime Minister).
-Yu wished to decline in favour of the Minister of Agriculture, or Xie (契), or Gao Yao, but finally accepted upon Shun's insistence.
-Shun then appointed Chui (垂) as the new minister of work (共工).
-Shun also appointed Yi as Minister of Animal Husbandry to govern the beasts and trees of the land, Bo-yi as Priest of the Ancestral Temple to perform religious ceremonies, Hui as Director of Music, Long as Minister of Communications to counter deceptions and false reports.
+Shun divided the land into twelve provinces, raising altars on twelve hills and deepening the rivers.
+Shun dealt with the Four Perils by banishing Gonggong to the You Prefecture, confining Huandou (驩兜) on Mount Chong (宗山), executing or imprisoning Gun (who remained a prisoner until his death on Feather Mountain (羽山), and driving the Sanmiao tribe into Sanwei Mountain.
+Gun's son, Yu (禹), was subsequently appointed Minister of Works (共工), responsible for governing the water and land.
+Later, Shun appointed Yu as General Regulator (often translated as Prime Minister).
+Yu wished to decline in favour of the Minister of Agriculture or Xie (契), or Gao Yao, but finally accepted upon Shun's insistence.
+Shun then appointed Chui (垂) as Minister of Works (共工).
+Shun also appointed Yi as Minister of Animal Husbandry, Bo-yi as Priest of the Ancestral Temple, Hui as Director of Music, and Long as Minister of Communications.

-According to the Canon of Shun, Shun began to reign at the age of 30, reigned with Yao for 30 years, and reigned 50 more years after Yao's abdication, then Shun died.
-The Bamboo Annals state that Yao chose Shun as his heir three years before abdicating the throne to him.
-Both sources agree that after abdicating, Yao lived for another 28 years in retirement during Shun's reign.
+According to the Canon of Shun, Shun began to reign at the age of 30, reigned jointly with Yao for 30 years, and reigned a further 50 after Yao's abdication before Shun's death.
+The Bamboo Annals state that Yao chose Shun as his heir three years before abdicating the throne.
+Both sources agree that after abdicating, Yao lived for a further 28 years in retirement during Shun's reign.

-In later centuries, Yao and Shun were glorified for their virtue by Confucian philosophers.
-Shun was particularly renowned for his modesty and filial piety (xiao 孝).